bookishgirl/ISLE-Documentation/Upgration.md

  0. Login to your existing Islandora Server.
     - Change directory to your home directory with `cd ~`.
-    - We will be create backups in your home directory to find them easily;
+    - First we will create backups in your home directory to find them easily;
     - Create a new directory in your home folder: `mkdir isledata && cd isledata` before starting.
       - Your backups will be stored in `~/isledata` (`cd ~/isledata` to return to this location)
     - If you will be copying data to a remote server please have SSH access to that server.